ryansar/sarahmryan/content/talk/example/index.md

 # - internal-project
 publishDate: "2017-01-01T00:00:00Z"
 slides: ""
-summary: This presentation will focus on the analysis of medical imaging.
-The format will be a mix of short presentations (10 to 15 minutes each) followed by a panel discussion and Q/A.
+summary: This presentation will focus on the statistical analyses of computed tomography scans of the lung
 tags: []
-title: Medical Imaging - What, Why, How?
+title: Dissertation Defense
 url_code: ""
 url_pdf: ""
 url_slides: ""